-Aside from producing and writing, Jon Wanzek is a dedicated philanthropist who supports various charitable organizations within the entertainment industry, including Artists for Peace and Justice and The Creative Coalition.
-Outside of Hollywood, Wanzek has been an avid supporter of such organizations as the Boy Scouts of America, Catholic Relief Services, Doctors without Borders, and other various organizations.
+Aside from producing and writing, Jon Wanzek is a dedicated philanthropist who supports various charitable organizations within the entertainment industry, including Artists for Peace and Justice and The Creative Coalition. utside of Hollywood, Wanzek has been an avid supporter of such organizations as the Boy Scouts of America, Catholic Relief Services, Doctors without Borders, and other various organizations.

-Born and raised in North Dakota, Steven Molony is an award-winning film actor in Los Angeles, CA with a background in theatre.
+Born and raised in North Dakota, Steven Molony is now an award-winning film actor in Los Angeles, CA with a background in theatre.
 Molony landed the lead role of Dr. Arkham on the hit web series, The Joker Blogs, for which he was invited to tour with the Wizard World Comic Con.
 He went on to win an Indie award for his lead performance as Alex in the independent feature film, Pinching Penny, which was released internationally on DVD and VOD across multiple platforms.

 Molony went on to win the Award of Excellence from the Accolade Global Film Competition for his role as identical twin brothers in the feature film, Efficiency, which played as an official selection at the 21st Austin Film Festival and is now available on DVD and VOD.

 Following Efficiency, Molony went on to play a character suffering from Cystic Fibrosis in the fantasy/adventure film, Oxenfree, which played at many festivals across the country and won a host of awards, including Best Ensemble Cast.
-He then worked on the feature film, Valley of Bones, alongside Autumn Reeser, and Mark Margolis.
+He then worked on the Bad Medicine Films feature, Valley of Bones, alongside Autumn Reeser, and Mark Margolis.
 The film was distributed in theaters nationwide in September of 2017.

 He is now attached to star in the Nordic horror film, Afterwalker, set to film in the fall of this year.
-He has also been an active member of Bearded Men Improv since the group was founded in 2006.
+He has also been an active member of the improv group Bearded Co. since the group was founded in 2006.